yyumna/climatechange_ai/NeurIPS2019_workshop.md

 description: NeurIPS 2019 Workshop
 ---

-**Many in the ML community wish to take action on climate change, yet feel their skills are inapplicable.** This workshop aims to show that in fact the opposite is true: while no silver bullet, ML can be an invaluable tool both in reducing greenhouse gas emissions and in helping society adapt to the effects of climate change.
+Many in the ML community wish to take action on climate change, yet feel their skills are inapplicable.
+This workshop aims to show that in fact the opposite is true: while no silver bullet, **ML can be an invaluable tool both in reducing greenhouse gas emissions and in helping society adapt to the effects of climate change**.
 Climate change is a complex problem, for which action takes many forms - from designing smart electrical grids to tracking deforestation in satellite imagery.
 Many of these actions represent high-impact opportunities for real-world change, as well as being interesting problems for ML research.

 ## About NeurIPS